mathspp/mathspp/pages/03.books/python-drops/_what-you-get/features.md

 Diagrams with code examples and explanations for each tip.

-Bi-weekly free updates with new tips.
+Weekly/bi-weekly free updates with new tips.